ukemi-project/mvmnt-card.com/content/docs/northern-ireland/rights.md

 A landowner is often concerned that ‘if you get hurt you can sue us’.
 However, this is usually a misunderstanding.
 If someone is doing parkour and hurts themselves, that is nothing to do with the landowner.

-In every situation, the law is clear that there is no liability for any risks willingly accepted by the visitor [Occupiers Liability Act 1957 s2 (5); Occupiers Liability Act 1984 s1 (6)].
+In every situation, the law is clear that there is no liability for any risks willingly accepted by the visitor [Occupiers’ Liability Act 1984 and Occupiers&#39; Liability (Northern Ireland) Order 1987].

 Landowners are generally worried about being liable if someone gets hurt on their land while practising parkour, but in usual circumstances, they have voluntarily accepted this risk.